 This — at least partly — explains why one type of birth control gets top honors as most effective for mood stability.

-Yaz, a combination birth control pill, is currently the only birth control pill approved to treat premenstrual dysphoric disorder (PMDD), a severe form of PMS.
+Yaz, a combination birth control pill, is currently the only birth control pill approved to treat premenstrual dysphoric disorder (PMDD).
 It contains drospirenone, a fourth generation progestin with low androgenic activity.

 Other birth control methods that work well at keeping hormones — and your moods — in a steady state include: